Online Music Therapy Sessions

 Sessions are primarily conversation-based and focus on what feels most important or pressing for you in the moment.
 My role is not to give advice or solutions, but to offer structure, reflection, and support as you clarify your own goals, insights, and direction.
 We identify broader therapeutic goals together, then work toward them through smaller, more concrete objectives that we regularly check in on.

 As a music therapist, I am thinking about how music, sound, listening, or creative processes might support emotional regulation, self-understanding, executive functioning, or expression, both inside and outside of sessions.
+Learn more about music therapy.

 What Online Music Therapy Looks Like in Practice